NottingHack/members-guide/online.rst

 Google Group - groups.google.com/group/nottinghack
 ``````````````````````````````````````````````````
 The main place for discussion outside of the Hackspace itself is our Google Group mailing list, which is open to contributions from anyone.
-Please be aware that the mailing list is
+Please be aware that the mailing list is publically accessable so any and everyone can see anything you post there.

 Hackspace Newsletter - newsletter.nottinghack.org.uk
 ````````````````````````````````````````````````````